FrancescoAlosa/francescoalosa.github.io/_pages/about.md

 Hi!
-I am a PhD candidate at University of Bologna and a member of the Uppsala Center for Fiscal Studies (UCFS).
+I am a research fellow in economics at University of Bologna and a member of the Uppsala Center for Fiscal Studies (UCFS).

 I am joining the University of Paris-Dauphine as a postdoc researcher this autumn, and the University of Lisbon-ISEG as an Assistant Professor (non-tenure track) in September 2025.